myADLM/ADLM-2025-Data-Challenge/OHSUpath/README.md

 The File CHANGELOG.md will contain information about feature update.

+For Windows User:

+1. Double click Windows_Click_Me_To_Setup_The_Computer.bat and follow the steps until Step 6.
+2. Double click Windows_Click_Me_To_Run_The_App.bat to start the app.

+If something fails, please take a look on the log file, and rerun it.

+The following commands are for manual setups:

 pip commaned for install necessary packages: pip install streamlit langchain langchain-community langchain-huggingface langchain-ollama pypdf faiss-cpu sentence-transformers PyMuPDF InstructorEmbedding torch pyyaml numpy